Depiction of Oxera Economics Council

 The Oxera Economics Council is a group of leading European academics which meets biannually with Oxera economists and senior policy-makers to discuss major European policy questions in the areas of competition and regulation’.

-The most recent meeting was on 13 May 2024 in Brussels, which focused on the reform of exclusionary abuse of dominance under Article 102.
+The most recent meeting was on 12 November 2024 in Brussels, which focused on the relationship between competition policy, industrial policy and competitiveness.
+The previous meeting focused on the reform of exclusionary abuse of dominance under Article 102.
 Read the background paper here.

 The council is chaired by Sir John Vickers, Professor of Economics at All Souls College, Oxford and the current council members include: